freenas/freenas-docs/userguide/sharing.rst

 :guilabel:`Authorized Access` screens only apply to iSCSI, they are marked as such and can be ignored when configuring Fibre Channel.

-As seen in
-:numref:`Figure %s <tn_fibre2>`,
+As shown in :numref:`Figure %s <tn_fibre2>`,
-an extra :guilabel:`Target Mode` option appears after navigating :menuselection:`Targets` and clicking |ui-add|.
-This new option is for indicating whether the target to create is iSCSI, Fibre Channel, or both.
+an extra :guilabel:`Target Mode` option appears after going to :menuselection:`Targets` and clicking |ui-add|.
+This new option is to select whether the target to create is iSCSI, Fibre Channel, or both.

 .. _tn_fibre2: